Clivassy/Forked_Philosophers/README.md

 ## Usage

-To compile the program, navigate to the src directory and run make.
+To compile the program, run make.
 This will create an executable called philo. <br>
 To run the program, pass in the desired command-line arguments: <br>
 ``./philo 5 800 200 200``
 This will simulate a table with 5 philosophers, where each philosopher dies after 800 milliseconds of inactivity, it takes 200 milliseconds to eat and sleep.<br>